hycis/TensorGraph/README.md

 -----
 ### Transfer Learning Example
-Below is an example on transfer learning with bi-modality inputs and merge at the middle layer with shared representation, in fact, TensorGraph can be used to build any number of modalities for transfer learning.
+Below is an example on transfer learning with bi-modality inputs and merge at the middle layer with shared representation, in fact, TensorGraphX can be used to build any number of modalities for transfer learning.

 <img src="draw/transferlearn.png" height="250">